ousiax/ousiax.github.io/_posts/2017-05-21-object-oriented-programming-in-go-language.md

 	f := w.(*os.File)      // success: f == os.Stdout
 	c := w.(*bytes.Buffer) // panic: interface holds *os.File, not *bytes.Buffer
 ```

-Second, if instead the asserted type `T` is an interface, then the type assertion checks whether's `x`'s dynamic type `satisfies`.
-If this check succeeds, the dynamic value is not extracted; the result is still an interface value with the same type and value components, but the result has the interface type `T`.
-In other words, **a type assertion to an interface type changes the type of the expression, making a different (and usually larger) set of methods accessible, but it preserves the dynamic type and value components inside the interface**.
+**A type assertion to an interface type changes the type of the expression, making a different (and usually larger) set of methods accessible, but it preserves the dynamic type and value components inside the interface**.

 ```go
 	var w io.Writer